 I especially like tutoring, because I enjoy the 1-1 relationship with a student.
 I like helping people and encouraging them, motivating them to believe in themselves and develop their abilities.
 I enjoy working with them as they overcome their obstacles.
 Doing this makes me feel that I have something of real value to contribute, and that I am of genuine help to other people.

-Loyola University Chicago - Bachelors, Math and Computer Science
+Undergraduate Degree: Loyola University-Chicago - Bachelors, Math and Computer Science

 What is your teaching philosophy?

 I think education is critical to success in life, in that in opens doors for you.
 I think the role of the teacher in creating an atmosphere where everyone feels invited, respected and encouraged to participate is vital to student success and comfort in the learning process.

 What might you do in a typical first session with a student?

 I try and make the student feel comfortable so that they can relax.
 I do this by being mindful of how I relate to them and their concerns.
 Students may be anxious because they are in a situation where they may not feel confident and I need to put them at ease as best I can.